lorenzwalthert/strcode/README.md

 -   The breaks characters `___`, `...`, `. .` were chosen such that they reflect the level of granularity, namely `___` has a much higher visual density than `. .`.
 -   Each block has an (optional) short comment on what the next block is about.

 The separators do all have length 80.
-The value is looked up in the global option `strcode.char.lenght` and can be changed by the user (either every session manually or using .Rprofile).
+The value is looked up in the global option `strcode.char.length` and can be changed by the user (either every session manually or using .Rprofile).
-For each of the introduced separator, there is an Add-in function.
+For each of the introduced separators, there is an Add-in function.
 You can also call them from the console

 -   `strcode::insert_l1_break()`
 -   `strcode::insert_l2_break()`